hanyaonian/m-logger/README.md

 ![screenshot](/assets/screenshot.png)

-A practice for decorators(experimental) in TypeScript.
-(ChatGPT can easily do better than this, sad story)
+This is a practice for using decorators(experimental) in TypeScript and understanding Unit-Test (Jest).

+ChatGPT can easily write something better than this, sad story

 ## install